casper-ecosystem/donation-demo/tutorial/01-introduction-to-building-casper-dapps.md

 1. Log into CSPR.build Console
 2. Go to **"CSPR.cloud keys** section
 3. Click **"Create key"**
-4. Copy and save your access key securely:
+4. Copy and save your access key securely
 5. ⚠️ **Keep this secret!** Don't commit it to Git

 **You'll use this key for:**